robenkleene/audio-references/logic-pro/exs24.md

 # EXS24

-If the edit button is missing, go to "Preferences > Advanced" and enable "Advanced Editing".
+- If the edit button is missing, go to "Preferences > Advanced" and enable "Advanced Editing".
+- To show a sample in the Finder, use the menu with the disclosure triangle next to the file name.

 ## Make an Instrument